proj3-groupf/Calm-Before-The-Score-/README.md

 ## **Final Website**:

-All you have to do is SELECT A TEAM (e.g. The Falcons) AND HERE'S THE WEBSITE:
+All you have to do is SELECT A TEAM AND HERE'S THE WEBSITE:

 ![](Image%20Resources/full-screen-visual.png)